The Agents page in PushMetrics, listing every agent in the workspace

 💰

-When you're using the workspace default Anthropic integration, the 30-day cap is fixed at $100.
-To set your own, attach a custom integration in Model & Provider.
+If you're on the workspace default Anthropic integration, the 30-day cap is locked at $100.
+Want a different number?
+Attach your own integration in Model & Provider and set whatever cap you like.

 Agent Permissions

-Agent Permissions decide what tools the agent is allowed to invoke during a run.
-They're grouped into five sections on the form.
-The header shows a count like "7 / 7 enabled" so you can see at a glance how many are on.
+Permissions are the high-level on/off switches for what an agent is allowed to do.
+They're grouped into five blocks on the form, and the section header shows a running count ("6 / 6 enabled") so you can see at a glance what's switched on.

-The Agent Permissions section on the agent edit page, showing the Knowledge, Recipients, Interaction, Reports, and Guardrails groups
+The Agent Permissions section on the agent edit page, showing the Memory, Recipients, Interaction, Reports, and Guardrails groups

 🧠

-Skills aren't a permission.
-Whether the agent uses skills, and which ones, is configured in the dedicated Skills section further down the page.
+Skills aren't a permission switch.
+Which skills the agent loads is configured separately in the Skills section further down the page.
 See Agent Skills.

 Recipients